-1) Isaiah Thomas (1980-81) – Isiah Thomas’ 15.4 career points per game were just icing on the cake for IU’s greatest point guard.
+1) Isaiah Thomas (1980-81) – Isiah Thomas’ 15.4 career points per game were icing on the cake for IU’s greatest point guard.
 Thomas led the Hoosiers to the 1981 National Title while setting single-season school records with 197 assists (5.6 per game) and 74 steals (2.2 a night).
-Thomas’ greatest asset was that he was a great leader, and after the 1981 team got off to a slow start, Thomas put the team on his back and led the Hoosiers to the National Title.
-The Thomas that led the Hoosiers dominated the 1981 tournament, with blowouts of Maryland, UAB, St. Joesph’s, LSU and North Carolina in the National Title game.
+Thomas’s greatest asset was a great leader, and after the 1981 team got off to a slow start, Thomas put the team on his back and led the Hoosiers to the National Title.
+The Thomas that led the Hoosiers dominated the 1981 tournament, with blowouts of Maryland, UAB, St. Joesph’s, LSU, and North Carolina in the National Title game.
 Thomas went on to be even better in the NBA, as he helped lead the Detroit Pistons to back-to-back NBA Championships in 1989 and 1990.

 2) Calbert Cheaney (1989-93) – Cheaney won the Wooden and Naismith awards as a senior, and he finished his career with a jaw-dropping school-record total of 2,613 points.
-Cheaney was a do-everything player who helped lead the Hoosiers to the 1992 Final Four.
+Cheaney was a do-everything player who helped lead the Hoosiers to 1992 Final Four.

 4) Steve Alford (1984-87) – Alford was maybe the greatest shooter in Indiana Hoosier history, shooting over 50 percent in 1987 and helping lead the Hoosiers to the 1987 National Championship game.
 Alford was a product of the Bob Knight system, but with that being said, he did more with that system than just about any player at his position ever could have.

-7) Don Schlundt (1951-55) – Schlundt led the Hoosiers to the National Championship in 1953.
+5) Don Schlundt (1951-55) – Schlundt led the Hoosiers to the National Championship in 1953.
 Schlundt was eligible to play as a freshman because of the Korean War.
 Schlundt had four seasons to rack up an eye-popping 2,192 career points—a mark that nearly doubled Bobby Leonard’s previous record and still places third in school history.
 Schlundt was a dominant force and leader on one of the greatest Hoosier teams of all time.

 10) George McGinnis (1970-71) – McGinnis only played one season as a Hoosier, but what a season!
 McGinnis posted the fourth-best rebounding average in school history (14.7 a game) and set an Indiana record with 29.9 points per game.
-After that McGinnis spectacular year he went on to play with the ABA Indiana Pacers and later in the NBA.
+After that McGinnis spectacular year, he went on to play with the ABA Indiana Pacers and later in the NBA.
 Hoosier fans can only think about what could have been with McGinnis.
 What might have happened had McGinnis been on the 1973 team that lost in the Final Four to UCLA?